Body Image & Body Shame

 What I mean is BE happy now.
 People imagine their life to be different after they’ve lost weight or achieved some stage of health.
 What if you chose to create that feeling now?
 In other words, don’t wait to see a specific number on the scale to be socially active and enjoy yourself, find true love, BE happy, BE adventurous, start a new career, travel, and live your life.

-YES, I completely understand that being healthy is not just about how you look; it’s about how you feel and the longevity of your life.
+YES, I completely understand that being healthy is not just about how you look; it’s about how you feel, function, and the longevity of your life.
 However, if 90% of women (a smaller percentage of men) are obsessed about weight and use the ideology of better health as a distraction from truly living an authentic life, it doesn’t matter how long they live if the quality of their life is diminished by worrying and obsessing constantly about their weight.

 The #1 method for healing an unhealthy body (mind, body, spirit) is to be IN your body: embodiment.
 Distracting yourself with anything otherwise will not serve you fully long term.
 Standing on a scale and using a number to tell you how you should feel about myself is disembodiment.
 You have to be “in your body” to be fully aware of its communication with you.